What is a Security Guard: Definition, Types, Management and Improvements

 - Guide emergency responders to the correct location

-Some sites also require crisis training such as bomb-threat training and evacuation discipline, especially in soft targets like shopping malls or public venues.
+Some sites also require crisis training, such as bomb-threat response and evacuation drills, especially for soft targets like shopping malls and public venues.

 Reporting, documentation, and detailed reports

 Reporting is where professional security becomes measurable.
-A guard is responsible for writing clear notes and producing detailed reports and an incident report when something happens.
+A guard is responsible for writing clear notes and producing detailed reports, including incident reports, when incidents occur.
 This protects the client, helps management make decisions, and supports legal and insurance processes such as fire insurance and claims related to property damage.

 A useful report includes: what happened, where, when, who was involved, what action was taken, and whether law enforcement or emergency services were contacted.
-Without reporting, problems repeat because nobody has visibility.
+Without reporting, problems recur because no one has visibility into them.

 Protecting the employer’s assets and preventing property damage prevention